rayshift/translatefgo/README.md

 TranslateFGO has existed for over 4 years and is trusted by tens of thousands of players.

-Aniplex is well aware the app exists, and for the last 4 years has chosen not to take any action against it or its users.
+Aniplex has not taken any action against it or its users since its launch in early 2020.
 This is likely because this is a free, non-profit community tool designed to help more players access the game.

 However, we cannot provide any guarantee that action towards players will not be taken in the future.
 You use this app at your own risk, and Rayshift offers no liability for anything that might happen.